Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 # Project Requirements

 - At least 3 original custom models with associated functionalities, markedly different from those present in the Boutique Ado walkthrough project if they have been used as a basis for your project.
     - Models were made based on the requirments of the site and for the user.
+(Resubmission feedback was that the models criteria was not met and so 2 additional custom models were included.
+I have only included 2 as the feedback information said that other modifications had been made to that of the Boutique Ado project)
 - At least one form on the front end, which provides either admin or regular users with CRUD functionality without having to access the admin panel.
     - Front end form is present for the Update and Delete function for the admin or edit or remove products.
 - At least one UI element on the front end, which allows either admin or regular users to delete records in the database without having to access the admin panel.
     - Available as above
 - Evidence of agile methodologies followed during the development of your project in the GitHub repository.
-    - Followed through the use of the projects tools in GitHub
+    - Followed through the use of the projects tools in GitHub (Resubmission feedback was that no Kanban board was used and this was my mistake as I had set this to private.
+I have no included screenshots of the tool used and a link to the now ublic project made on Github)
 - A robots.txt file.
     - Present
 - A sitemap.xml file.